 For those who are thinking about a visit to Johnson Lake, please read and keep the following in mind.

 The lake cannot handle the current volume of visitors, garbage and destruction!
+PLEASE RESPECT THIS BEAUTIFUL ALPINE LAKE AND KEEP IT AND THE SURROUNDING AREA PRISTINE.

 And if you're looking for the best beach area near Sun Peaks - check out Riverside park.